Meter

 Given a list of start times, convert to a list of indices on the tatum grid.

-If a tatum value is provided, use that; otherwise, deduce the tatum using gcd methods.
+If a tatum value is provided, use that; otherwise, deduce the tatum using GCD methods.

 This is the input format for the IMA algorithm, among others.